Enemy 1: overcoming (feeling of) rejection

 Enemy 3: overcoming himself

-There were 2 occasions where David found a golden opportunity to kill Saul, as he had been given to David to be slaughtered.
-1 Samuel 24 & 26.
-This is the day of which the LORD said to you, ‘Behold, I will deliver your enemy into your hand, that you may do to him as it seems good to you.’
-1 Samuel 24: 4.
-This was said by David’s men when Saul alone entered their cave to attend to his needs.
-And then also when David and Abishai came down to the camp of Saul who was sleeping with all his armies, Abishai said, God has delivered your enemy into your hand this day.
-Now therefore, please, let me strike him at once with the spear, right to the earth; and I will not have to strike him a second time!
-1 Samuel 26: 8.
-But twice David answered them the same thing.
-The LORD forbid that I should do this thing to my master, the LORD’s anointed, to stretch out my hand against him, seeing he is the anointed of the LORD.
-1 Samuel 24:6, 26:11.
+David had two opportunities to kill Saul when he was given to him to be slaughtered in 1 Samuel 24 and 26.
+On both occasions, David’s men pointed out that God had delivered Saul into his hand.
+In 1 Samuel 24, Saul entered the cave where David and his men were hiding alone, and David’s men said, “This is the day of which the LORD said to you, ‘Behold, I will deliver your enemy into your hand, that you may do to him as it seems good to you.’”
+(1 Samuel 24:4).
+Later, when David and Abishai came down to the camp where Saul was sleeping with his armies, Abishai said, “God has delivered your enemy into your hand this day.
+Now therefore, please, let me strike him at once with the spear, right to the earth; and I will not have to strike him a second time!”
+(1 Samuel 26:8).
+But both times, David refused to harm Saul, saying, “The LORD forbid that I should do this thing to my master, the LORD’s anointed, to stretch out my hand against him, seeing he is the anointed of the LORD.”
+(1 Samuel 24:6; 26:11).

 Leave a Reply